hangx969/learning-notes/Python/python-运维开发/python-tomcat.md

         if not check_tomcat():
             start_tomcat()
         else:
-            print("No actionneeded, tomcat is running.")
+            print("No action needed, tomcat is running.")
         time.sleep(interval)

 if __name__ == '__main__':